kubernauts/tk8/README.md

 copy the id_rsa to the bastion host and ssh into the master over the private ip address of the master, you'll find it under /etc/kubernetes/admin.conf

-tk8 cluster addon -l ### installs jmeter on top of your new cluster
+tk8 addon -l ### installs jmeter on top of your new cluster